-SMS marketing refers to the use of text messages to promote a business’s products and services, as well as build customer loyalty.
-This digital marketing strategy is often referred to as mass texting.
-It works similarly to email marketing but has been shown to be significantly more effective.
+SMS marketing refers to the sending of promotional text messages (SMS) by a business to communicate information about products and services or share alerts and time-sensitive updates.
+This digital marketing strategy is also commonly referred to as mass texting.
+SMS marketing works similarly to email marketing but is significantly more effective.

-- Boost sales: Send promotions, discounts, and limited-time offers to grow revenue
+- Boost sales: Use SMS marketing to share promotions, discounts, and limited-time offers to grow revenue.

-- Build relationships: Provide customer service and support with 2-way conversations
+- Build relationships: Provide SMS customer service and support with 2-way conversations

-- Generate excitement: Host text-to-win sweepstakes or text-to-vote polls
+- Generate excitement: Host SMS text-to-win sweepstakes or text-to-vote polls

 - Collect leads: Allow potential customers to sign-up for texts or send in one-off questions

-- Nurture leads: Follow-up with leads and keep them engaged with the occasional text
+- Nurture leads: Use SMS to follow-up with leads and keep them engaged with the occasional text message

 It’s worth noting that the above examples are under 160 characters, but you can now send much longer SMS messages.
 More on that later!